zacharygriffee/dagify/readme.md

 #### Function/Async Function Dependencies with Side Effects

 When you pass a function (or async function) as a dependency, it is automatically wrapped as a computed node with no dependencies.
 This ensures that on every parent update, the function is re-evaluated.
-For example:

 ```js
 // A synchronous function dependency: